 If you’d rather do a tour including the Bua Tong Waterfall instead of exploring it on your own, there are plenty of options as well.
 You can check at the reception of your accommodation or with a local travel agency, or book a private tour with a local through TakeMeTour.
 Transportation is included most of the time.

 Visiting the Sticky Falls using public transport

-Our readers shared you can even get to the Bua Tong Waterfall for only 80 baht (~ $2.65 ~ €2.40) per person, return!
-Just head to Chang Phueak Bus Station, otherwise known as Terminal 1, to grab a songthaew or minibus.
-You can find all the details in Mateusz’ comment below.
+Our readers shared you can even get to the Bua Tong Waterfall for only 80 baht (~ $2.60 ~ €2.40) per person, return!
+We’ve summarized their tips below, or you can check out Mateusz’ comment at the bottom of this post.

 The Bua Tong Waterfall – Practical Information